bilha-analytics/Boredomify/README.md

 ## How it works
 Just select a category and click or swipe away for random content item under that category.

 My toddler niece is currently excited about cats.
-The cats collection is a nice distruction when needed.
+The cats collection is a nice distraction when needed.